gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### The left shift operator on the Task interface

-The left shift (`<<`) operator acts as alias for adding a `doLast` action for an existing task.
+The left shift (`<<`) operator acts as an alias for adding a `doLast` action to an existing task.
 For newcomers to Gradle, the meaning of the operator is not immediately apparent and leads to mixing configuration code with action code.
-Consequently, mis-configured task lead to unexpected runtime behavior.
-Let's consider the following two examples to illustrate common mistakes.
+Such misconfigured tasks lead to unexpected runtime behavior.

+Let's consider the following two examples to illustrate some common mistakes:

-_Definition of a default task that configures the `description` property and defines an action using the left shift operator:_ As a result, the task would not configure the task's description.
+ - A build configures the `description` property and defines an action using the left shift operator.
+As a result, the task would not configure the task's description.

         // WRONG: Description assigned in execution phase task helloWorld << {
             description = 'Prints out a message.'
             println 'Hello world!'
         }

         // CORRECT: Description assigned in configuration phase task helloWorld {
             description = 'Prints out a message.'
             doLast {
                 println 'Hello world!'
             }
         }

-_Definition of an enhanced task using the left shift operator:_ As a result, the task is always `UP-TO-DATE` as the inputs and outputs of the `Copy` task are configured during the execution phase of the Gradle build lifecycle which is to late for Gradle to pick up the configuration.
+ - A build defines a typed task using the left shift operator.
+As a result, the task is always `UP-TO-DATE` as the inputs and outputs of the task are configured during the execution phase.

         // WRONG: Configuring task in execution phase task copy(type: Copy) << {
             from 'source'
             into "$buildDir/output"
         }

         // CORRECT: Configuring task in configuration phase task copy(type: Copy) {
             from 'source'
             into "$buildDir/output"
         }

 With this version of Gradle, the left shift operator on the `Task` interface is deprecated and is scheduled to be removed with the next major release.
 There's no direct replacement for the left shift operation.
 Please use the existing methods `doFirst` and `doLast` to define task actions.